infamousjoeg/Secret-Manager-formerly-AAM/Dual Account Script/README.md

   - Verify the accounts you wish to configure as dual account does not exist in the Vault you are working with.

 ## Limitations

+- This script can run on Windows Server 16 and later versions only, due to incompatible cipher suites in earlier versions.

-This script supports only platforms (in PVWA environment) with the following properties:
+- This script supports only platforms (in PVWA environment) with the following properties:
    - Address
    - Username
    - Password
    - Account

    If your platform has other mandatory properties, [configure dual account manually](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-CP/Latest/en/Content/CP%20and%20ASCP/cv_Automatic_dual_account.htm?tocpath=Administration%7CCredential%20Provider%7CAccounts%20and%20Safes%7CManage%20Dual%20Accounts%7C_____1)

 ## Use Dual Account Script